 In Table 1 we gave typical capacitance for the various layers to the substrate.
 These capacitances are those which would be measured if the voltage on the particular layer were zero (relative to the substrate).
 The dependence upon voltage of the capacitance of the different layers may sometimes be important and we will now discuss how this dependence arises.
-References R1 and R2 are good sources for those wishing more background information on the concepts of device physics used in this section and the later sections of this chapter.
+References R1, R2, R4, and Reference 4 of Chapter 1, are good sources for those wishing more background information on the concepts of device physics used in this text.

 When a negative voltage is applied to an n-type diffused region relative to the p-type bulk silicon, the negative electrons are pushed out of the n-type layer into the bulk and a current flows.
 In integrated systems we are careful to never allow the voltage on the n-type diffused regions to be more negative than the p-type bulk.
 Diffused regions are biased positively with respect to the p-type bulk, resulting in a reversed biased p/n junction.
 With the exception of a small leakage current, the reverse biased p/n junction acts merely to isolate one diffused region from another.
-The p-type bulk of our integrated system has a small number (typically $10^{15}$ - $10^{16}$ per cubic centimeter) of impurity atoms.
-When a voltage is applied to an n-type diffused region, it's influence is felt well out into the p-type bulk.
-Positive charge carriers in the p-type bulk and repelled from the positively charged n-type layer, thereby exposing negatively charged impurity ions.
-The region surrounding
+The p-type bulk of our integrated system has a small number (typically 10^{15} - 10^{16} per cubic centimeter) of impurity atoms.
+When a voltage is applied to an n-type diffused region, its influence is felt well out into the p-type bulk.
+Positive charge carriers in the p-type bulk are repelled from the positively charged ntype layer, thereby exposing negatively charged impurity ions.
+The region surrounding the n-type diffused layer which has been depleted of positive charge carriers is referred to as a depletion layer and is shown schematically in Figure 29b.
+As the voltage on the n-type layer is increased, charge carriers are pushed further back from the junction between the ntype layer into the p-type bulk, widening the depletion layer and exposing more charged impurity ions.
+The charge thus induced in the depletion layer as the voltage on the n-type diffused region is increased is responsible for the capacitance of the n-type diffused region relative to the substrate.